KochieviAna/DeveloperRepo/README.md

 tableView.register(UINib(nibName: "MovieCollectionVie", bundle: nil), forCellReuseIdentifier: "MovieCollectionView")
 ________________________
 **Bug 4**
-Code below was not needed at all, it returned 0 sections for SearchViewController collectionView.
+Code below was not needed at all in SearchViewController file, it returned 0 sections for SearchViewController collectionView.

 func numberOfSections(in collectionView: UICollectionView) -> Int {
         if movies.count > 0 {